Frequently asked questions about laptops

 What about International versions of Windows?

 Numerous security problems exist with non-English versions of Windows.
-In order to protect the network community at the University of Denver , we require that all students have the English version of Windows XP Professional installed on their computers.
+In order to protect the network community at the University of Denver , we require that all students have the English version of Windows Vista or above installed on their computers.
 Computers running a version other than the English version of Windows will be denied network access.
 International students can use Microsoft's "Multilingual User Interface Pack (MUI), a set of language specific resource files that can be added to the English version of Windows.
 When installed, MUI allows the user interface language of the operating system to be changed to one of 33 supported languages.
 Both the English version of Windows and MUI are available at the DU Bookstore.

 What about Antivirus?